mannie/AzureStreamerWorkshop/CLI/ACI.md

         --generate-ssh-keys \
         --size Standard_D2s_v3
     ```
+    The output should look something like the following:
     ```json
     SSH key files '/Users/mannie/.ssh/id_rsa' and '/Users/mannie/.ssh/id_rsa.pub' have been generated under ~/.ssh to allow SSH access to the VM.
 If using machines without permanent storage, back up your keys to a safe location.
     {